pharmpy/pharmpy/README.rst

 .. start-longdesc

 Pharmpy is a library and toolkit for pharmacometrics.
-It can be used as a regular python package, in R via the `Pharmr <https://github.com/pharmpy/pharmr>`_ package or via its built in command line interface.
+It can be used as a regular Python package, in R via the `pharmr <https://github.com/pharmpy/pharmr>`_ package or via its built in command line interface.

 Current features: